 Our Background

 Unfortunately, we learned how to transfer money from Australia to Thailand the costly way first.
-We purchased property and transferred $16,000 for our house deposit using a bank transfer.
-The amount we received was about $800 less than our calculations using the mid-market rate, a 5% difference!
+We purchased property and transferred US$16,000 for our house deposit using a bank transfer.
+The amount we received was about US$800 less than our calculations using the mid-market rate, a 5% difference!

 Transfer Fees of Traditional Methods

-Generally speaking, there are two ways money transfer companies profit from when you exchange currency.
+Generally speaking, there are two ways money transfer companies profit when you exchange currency.

-• Transfer Fees: Transfer fees range from free all the way up to $32 when sending money to Thailand.
+- Transfer Fees: Transfer fees range from free all the way up to US$32 when sending money to Thailand.

-• Commission: Commission (or spread on the exchange rate) is the difference between the Reserve Bank of Australia’s headline rate and the rate the money transfer companies applies to your transfer.
+- Commission: Commission (or spread on the exchange rate) is the difference between the Reserve Bank of Australia’s headline rate and the rate the money transfer company applies to your transfer.

 This margin or percentage varies considerably between banks and money transfer companies.
 The currency required and transfer amount also influence the margin.
-On a recent calculation based on a $20,000 exchange for Thai baht, for example, the OFX margin was 1.17% and ANZ bank margin was 9.22%.
+On a recent calculation based on a US$20,000 exchange for Thai baht, for example, the OFX margin was 1.17% and the ANZ bank margin was 9.22%.

 Debit Cards

-People sometimes pay for things in Thailand using their debit card, which attracts an overseas transaction fee of about $5.00.
-Either way, you will likely lose around 3.5% in the exchange rate.
+People sometimes pay for things in Thailand using their debit card, which attracts an overseas transaction fee of about US$5.00.
+Either way, you will likely lose around 3.5% on the exchange rate.

 Exchange Kiosks

 Money can be changed at currency exchange booths in Thailand’s airports.
-But it is worth shopping around outside of the airports too.
+It is worth shopping around outside the airports too.
 SuperRich often offers the best exchange rates and may be quite close to market rates.
-The downside is carrying a lot of cash with you many be unsafe.
+The downside is that carrying a lot of cash may be unsafe.

 Banks

-Many people make an international money transfer directly from their Australian bank into their Thai bank.
-Often the banks charge a transfer fee—in some cases up to $32.
+Many people make an international money transfer directly from their Australian bank into their Thai bank account.
+Banks often charge a transfer fee — in some cases up to US$32.
 Our bank manager advised us that they also take around 3% to 5% commission.
 There goes any interest on savings you may have earned.

 Credit Cards

-Please note that there’s an average fee of 2.80% when using an Australian credit card in Thailand.
-The good news is there are several companies offering zero exchange fees.
+There is an average fee of 2.80% when using an Australian credit card in Thailand.
+Several companies offer zero exchange fees.

-Other factors to take into account may be joining fees or annual fees, minimum usage requirements, cash advance fees, or travel insurance and other benefits.
-But you’ll have to consider how often you may use a credit card in a predominantly cash society.
+Other factors to consider include joining fees or annual fees, minimum usage requirements, cash advance fees, and travel insurance benefits.
+Bear in mind how often you will use a credit card in a predominantly cash society.

 Researching Companies